List of presidents of Bolivia

 The president of Bolivia is the head of state and head of government of Bolivia, directly elected to a five-year term by the Bolivian people.
 The officeholder leads the executive branch of the government and is the captain general of the Armed Forces of Bolivia.

-Since the office was established in 1825, 65 men and 2 women have served as president.
-The first president, Simón Bolívar, was elected by the General Assembly of Deputies of the Province of Upper Peru.
+Since the office was established in 1825, 66 men and 2 women have served as president.
+The first president, Simón Bolívar, was elected by the General Assembly of Deputies of The Royal Audiencia of Charcas.
 For purposes of numbering, members of jointly-ruling juntas and other governing bodies are not included in the official count of presidents, unless one member later assumed the presidency in their own right.
 Three presidents: Antonio José de Sucre, Germán Busch, and Hernán Siles Zuazo became, after a brief, non-consecutive, interim exercise of power, presidents for longer terms later.
 In these cases, they are numbered according to that second term.
 Therefore, Busch is counted as the 36th president, not the 35th, Siles Zuazo as the 46th instead of the 45th, etc.

 The presidency of Pedro Blanco Soto, who was assassinated six days after taking office in 1828, was the shortest in Bolivian history.
 Evo Morales served the longest, over thirteen years, before resigning in 2019.
 He is the only president to have served more than two consecutive terms.
 José Miguel de Velasco and Víctor Paz Estenssoro each served for four terms.
 However, all of Velasco's were non-consecutive and two were in an acting capacity while Paz Estenssoro only served twice consecutively in 1960 and 1964.

 Three presidents died in office, one of natural causes and two through tragic circumstances (Adolfo Ballivián, Germán Busch, and René Barrientos).
-Three were assassinated (Pedro Blanco Soto, Agustín Morales, and Gualberto Villarroel).
-The latter resigned mere hours before his death.
-Additionally, Manuel Antonio Sánchez and Pedro José de Guerra died of natural causes while exercising provisional presidential functions while eight former presidents were assassinated after leaving office (Antonio José de Sucre, Eusebio Guilarte, Manuel Isidoro Belzu, Jorge Córdova, Mariano Melgarejo, Hilarión Daza, José Manuel Pando, and Juan José Torres).
+Additionally, Manuel Antonio Sánchez and Pedro José de Guerra died of natural causes while exercising provisional presidential functions.
+Two were assassinated (Pedro Blanco Soto, Agustín Morales) while nine former presidents were assassinated after leaving office (Antonio José de Sucre, Eusebio Guilarte, Manuel Isidoro Belzu, Jorge Córdova, Mariano Melgarejo, Hilarión Daza, José Manuel Pando, and Juan José Torres and Gualberto Villarroel who had resigned mere hours before his death).